Laos Work Visa for Foreign Employees (LA-B2): Requirements, Process, and What Your Employer Needs to Do

 The LA-B2 is the standard work visa for foreigners employed by a Lao company.
 It requires employer sponsorship, a foreign labour quota, and three separate permits before you have full legal status to live and work in Laos.

-LA-B2 Work Visa: Process at a Glance
+LA-B2 Work visa process at a glance

 For where the LA-B2 sits alongside other long-stay options, see the Laos long stay visa options guide.
 This article covers the formal LA-B2 process for employees of a Lao company.
 It does not cover self-employment or agency-sponsored arrangements, which are separate from a normal employer-employee work visa.
 For that route, see Agency sponsored LA-B2.